‘The Bachelor’ Finale Recap: Nick Viall’s Final Rose Goes To Vanessa Grimaldi

 The pair kissed by the fire.

-Later Neil Lane, the show’s jeweler, showed Nick the engagement ring and told him that it was the biggest ever for the show.
+Later, Neil Lane, the show’s jeweler, showed Nick the engagement ring and told him that it was the biggest ever for the show.

 Nick became very worried just before it was time for him to give out the final rose.